hyperledger-archives/indy-sdk/README.md

 These wrappers are currently in **experimental** state and it is not part of official releases.

+##### Example use
+For the main workflow example check [VCX Python demo](https://github.com/hyperledger/indy-sdk/tree/master/vcx/wrappers/python3/demo).

 ### Dummy Cloud Agent
-[Dummy Cloud Agent](/vcx/dummy-cloud-agent/README.md) is a simple HTTP server which implements Agent2Agent communication protocol required for full VCX work.
+[Dummy Cloud Agent](/vcx/dummy-cloud-agent/README.md) is simple implementation of VCX compatible Cloud Agent.

-This library is currently in an **experimental** state and is not part of official releases.
+The main purpose of this implementation is VCX testing, demos and documentation of VCX protocol.
+There is an parallel work on providing reference implementation of Agent2Agent protocol in indy-agent repo.
+We plan to migrate to this protocol and implementation soon.

 ## How-To Tutorials